numaproj/numaflow-python/examples/developer_guide/README.md

 This consistent tag name is used so that the tags in the [E2E test pipelines](https://github.com/numaproj/numaflow/tree/main/test) do not need to be updated each time an SDK change is made.

-You can alternatively build and push a specific example image by running the following:
+The batch build and push command should only be used when you are confident of your changes, as it takes approximately 10-15 minutes run.
+Thus, when testing, it is recommended instead to build and push specific examples instead:
 ```shell
 ./.hack/update_examples.sh -bpe <path-to-dockerfile> -t <tag>
 ```